redbooth/redbooth-ruby/README.md

 end
 ```

-in fact this last step is optional (yes! we support multiple applications) but if as most fo the humans you use only one redbooth app, this is the easyest way to go.
+in fact this last step is optional (yes! we support multiple applications) but if you, as most humans, use only one Redbooth app, this is the easiest way to go.

 Oauth